vast-data/vastdb_sdk/README.md

 For configuration examples, see [here](docs/config.md).

+The list of supported data types can be found [here](docs/types.md).

 Note: the transaction must be remain open while the returned [pyarrow.RecordBatchReader](https://arrow.apache.org/docs/python/generated/pyarrow.RecordBatchReader.html) generator is being used.

 ## Use Cases